Pyprohly/reddit-api-doc-notes/docs/api-reference/wiki.rst

 *scope: modwiki*

-Add a user as an editor for this wiki page.
+Add a user as an editor for a wiki page.

 If the user is already added, it is treated as a success.

+If the page doesn't exist, it is treated as a success.

 Returns an empty JSON object.